 - Spend an afternoon putting together the Sawmill Express Train.

 - Make your own Covered Supply Wagon: If you have a Radio Flyer-type wagon lying around, some small hula hoops, and a white fitted sheet, you can make your own covered wagon!
 Adjust the hula hoops so they stand up in the wagon spaced a little ways apart and cover loosely with the sheet.
 Stock it with some essential supplies.
 You may be surprised at what your child classifies as essential!

-- Create a Train Engine: Gather some large cardboard boxes and let your kids’ creative juices flow as they create and decorate a train engine!
+- Create a Train Engine: First, gather some large cardboard boxes, Then let your kids’ creative juices flow as they create and decorate a train engine!

 Unit Study Snacks

 - Make Pixie Dust Popcorn: Your kids are sure to love the snack full of pixie dust!
-Simply add a tablespoon of butter to a bag of popped popcorn, drizzle some melted white chocolate, and add sprinkles.
-Let it sit for a few minutes and enjoy!
+Start by simply adding a tablespoon of butter to a bag of popped popcorn.
+Then drizzle some melted white chocolate, and add sprinkles.
+Lastly, let it sit for a few minutes and enjoy!